Chris-Ngu/EnterpriseSolution/README.md

 Experiental/Dev branch of EnterpriseSolution

-Changes will be implemented here before pushed to Master branch
+Stable branch of repo, changes will be made in Experimental/Dev befoe pushed here